ml4ai/delphi/docs/grfn_spec.md

 >FUTURE: Create a hashing function that can translate uniquely back and forth between `<gensym>`s and identifier strings.

 >FOR NOW: Generate `<gensym>`s as Python names that start with a letter followed by a unique integer.
-The letter could be \'g\' for a generic gensym, or \'v\' to indicate a variable identifier and \'f\' to indicate a function identifier.
+The letter could be 'g' for a generic gensym (e.g., g2381), or 'v' to indicate a variable identifier (e.g., v921) and 'f' to indicate a function identifier (e.g. f38).

 Each identifier will be associated one-to-one with a unique `<gensym>`.